 Checklist for Tools and Services

-This is a list of tools and services that a new member should have access to:
+This is a list of tools and services that a new member should have access to.
+Dev specific (usually handled by a dev team lead):

-- GitHub (opens new window): Issue tracker and source code repository.
-Ensure that the new developer attached to
+- GitHub (opens new window): Source code storage, issue tracker and CI/CD tool.
+Ensure that the new developer is attached to the

 - Gmail (opens new window): Corporate email box.